horazont/aioxmpp/README.rst

 * APIs suitable for both one-shot scripts and long-running multi-account clients.

-* Secure by default: TLS is required by default, as well as certificate validation.
-Certificate or public key pinning can be used, if needed.

-* Well-tested and modular codebase.
+* Well-tested and modular codebase: aioxmpp is developed in test-driven style and many modules are automatedly tested against a Prosody 0.9.

   .. image:: https://travis-ci.org/horazont/aioxmpp.svg?branch=devel
     :target: https://travis-ci.org/horazont/aioxmpp

-And there’s yet more to come!
-Check out the list of `open GitHub issues tagged as enhancement
+There is more and there’s yet more to come!
+Check out the list of supported XEPs in the `official documentation`_ and `open GitHub issues tagged as enhancement
 <https://github.com/horazont/aioxmpp/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement>`_
 for things which are planned and read on below on how to contribute.